pewpewlive/hybroid-live/walker/README.md

 ##### **Methods:**

-1. `Type GetType()` - returns the type of the value in the form of a Type value
+1. `GetType() -> Type` - returns the type of the value in the form of a Type value
-2. `GetDefault() ast.LiteralExpr` - returns the default value in the form of a literal expression node
+2. `GetDefault() -> *ast.LiteralExpr` - returns the default value in the form of a literal expression node

 ##### **Implementations:**